Tinkerforge/doc/en/source/Kits/HardwareHacking/DoorbellNotifier_HardwareSetup.rst

    :align: center
    :target: ../../_images/Kits/hardware_hacking_doorbell_closed.jpg

-Another option is to add a WiFi Master Extension or Ethernet Extension, such that no direct USB detection is necessary.
+Another option is to add a WIFI Master Extension or Ethernet Master Extension, such that no direct USB detection is necessary.

 .. image:: /Images/Kits/hardware_hacking_doorbell_wifi_350.jpg